FortiJeremy/FortiGit/README.md

-# DemoFrontEnd
+# FortiGit

-This is the sample repo we will use to hold all Hugo Settings/Config/templates for Fortinet CSE TECRecipies.
+This is the sample repo to walk through using Git, GitHub, and GitHub flow.

 To start, clone this repo.

-The Hugo page built by GitActions (every time this repo is updated) is here: https://fortinetsecdevops.github.io/DemoFrontEnd/, and it explains in a few steps how to get started and how to interact with Hugo to build a statib website with your workshop/TECREcipie guide
+Find this published on <officialrepo>.github.io/fortigit.